James McGolrick

 James McGolrick (May 1, 1841 – January 23, 1918) was an Irish-born American prelate of the Catholic Church.
 He was the first bishop of the Diocese of Duluth in Minnesota, serving from 1889 until his death.

 Biography

 Early life

 James McGolrick was born on May 1, 1841, in Borrisokane, County Tipperary, to Felix and Bridget (née Henry) McGolrick.
 Two brothers, William and Henry, also became priests, while two sisters, Bridget and Elizabeth, joined the Sisters of St. Joseph.
 He began his studies for the priesthood at the seminary of the Diocese of Achonry in Ballaghaderreen.

 In 1860, the American bishop Thomas Grace wrote to All Hallows College, Dublin, to recruit seminarians for the Diocese of Saint Paul in Minnesota.
-McGolrick entered All Hallows in September 1860.
-His education paid by Bishop Grace.
-McGolrick was ordained a priest in Ireland on June 11, 1867, by Bishop David Moriarty.
+McGolrick entered All Hallows in September 1860, his tuition paid by Grace.

 Priesthood

+McGolrick was ordained a priest in Ireland for the Diocese of Saint Paul on June 11, 1867, by Bishop David Moriarty.